-4. Select whether you have a wired or wireless Internet connection.
+3. Select whether you have a wired or wireless Internet connection.
+Your Roku may automatically detect this part.

 The setup process will be slightly different for Ethernet and Wi-Fi users, but Roku will walk you through the next few steps either way.